Rory Stewart: Sitting as an independent and resignation

 On 3 September 2019, Stewart and 20 other Conservative MPs voted in favour of MPs taking control of the order paper, as the first step to table a bill to stop a no-deal Brexit, in the process rebelling against the Government Whip.
 It had been widely reported in the media that any such action would lead to a withdrawal of the Conservative whip, and all 21 were told that they had lost it, expelling them as Conservative MPs and requiring them to sit as independents.
-If they should decide to run for re-election in a future election, the party would block their selection as Conservative candidates.
 Stewart stated that he was informed of this decision by text message, while collecting his GQ Politician of the Year Award.

-At an event on 3 October, Stewart announced he had resigned from the Conservative Party and would stand down as an MP at the next general election.
+At a Letters Live event on 3 October, Stewart announced he had resigned from the Conservative Party and would stand down as an MP at the next general election.
 He read out a letter in which a housemaster at Eton College described Boris Johnson as being guilty of "a gross failure of responsibility".
 The next day, Stewart confirmed his resignation on Twitter, saying: "It's been a great privilege to serve Penrith and The Border for the last ten years, so it is with sadness that I am announcing that I will be standing down."